johnfkinnedy/DnDWebApp_CC/README.md

 # External Frameworks Utilized:
 - Bootstrap, for responsive UI elements
+- iText, for PDF generation
 - GSAP, for animation on character class index pages

+# AI Disclosure
+- AI was not used in this project.

 # User Logins
 - Authorization and Authentication were not added to this project.
 - It was originally configured without them, and by the time I realized, I would have had to restart the entire project.
 I will take those points off.